Counseling Pages » Summer Experiences

 UCSC Science Internship Program

-Application: https://sip.ucsc.edu/
+Website: https://sip.ucsc.edu/

 Note: This is a summer-long (10 week) research internship program for high-school students in STEM fields.